 Spider mites can be a plague.
 Once one plant gets spider mites, they can infest all of your container plants pretty quickly.
 Unfortunately, it's very hard to get rid of spider mites.
 Sometimes, you just have to pitch the plants that get them.
-Be careful, if you have to get rid of plants that are infested, do not compost them.
+Be careful, if you have to get rid of plants that are infested, and do not compost them.
 Sadly, the best way to get rid of them is to put them in plastic bags and put them in the garbage.

 Identifying a Spider Mite Infestation